-Join Simon Allardice for an in-depth discussion in this video Overview of developer-focused tools, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Overview of developer-focused tools, part of Programming Foundations: Code Efficiency.

 So we're developers.…We spend a lot of time in our development environments whether that's…a full IDE or a collection of separate smaller tools and applications.…But if we're working on efficiency and optimization, it would be useful to have…that kind of information available and as…tightly integrated as possible into our development environment.…So let me go through a few examples…of using analysis tools and common programming environments.…Now, unlike debuggers, which are often very integrated…into your IDE already and commonly encountered in…the first few hours or working with that.…